-Everyone knows that Wave Season (January through March) is a time when cruise lines put out awesome booking promotions -- think free upgrades, extra-value offers and fare discounts.
-But the Cruise Critic editors have also seen some amazing sales in the fall months.
-That got us wondering: If the autumn months are a time when cruise lines are pushing to sell off remaining inventory for the current year while encouraging cruisers to book early for next year, as well as October being CLIA's "Plan a Cruise Month," could fall possibly be a better time to book a cruise than winter?
+That got us wondering: If the autumn months are a time when cruise lines are pushing to sell off remaining inventory for the current year while encouraging cruisers to book early for next year and beyond, could fall possibly be a better time to book a cruise than winter?

 On This Page

 Cruisers who are picky about cabin type and sail date want to book early to get their dream cruise.
 Fall is a key time to book early for next year's summer and even holiday sailings.
-Some cruise lines even announce the next season of itineraries during the autumn months.
+If you're looking to be the first aboard, some cruise lines will announce new seasons of itineraries for the next year or two during the autumn months.

 The same applies to specific types of cabins in short supply, such as top-end suites, connecting cabins and staterooms that can sleep three, four or even five passengers.
 You might not get a rock-bottom rate, but that's secondary to getting the type of trip you actually want.

 Many cruise travelers worry that by booking early, they won't get the best deal.
 Travel agents tell us that's not true.
-"Many lines have early saver programs, like Carnival," says Coiro.
-"If you book seven or eight months in advance, you'll get an early saver rate that guarantees to be the lowest fare and you'll get a rate adjustment if fares go down….
+"Many cruise lines such as Carnival and Royal Caribbean provide Early Saver discounts," says Coiro.
+"If you book in advance, you'll get an early saver rate that guarantees to be the lowest fare and you'll get a rate adjustment if fares go down….
 There's not too much risk to booking early, but there can be great reward like a value add or onboard credit."

-"Early bookers get the best deals," Serino agrees.
+He notes that Royal Caribbean Early Saver fares need to be booked at least six months in advance and require a nonrefundable deposit, where Carnival can offer reduced rates up until two to three months before sailing.
+"Early bookers get the best deals," agrees Stephanie Serino, a luxury cruise specialist for the Tzell Travel Group.
 "Every line lets bookings be adjusted [for price changes] so you're never penalized for booking early."
 She also notes that luxury cruise lines tend to offer their best cruise fares right when they announce new itineraries, so high-end travelers should feel confident committing early.

-"For the last few years, smart cruise lines have absolutely come out with some very attractive 'pre-Wave' rates as a way to get a bump up prior to the start of Wave Season," says Todd.
-"The idea is to reward the consumer who is willing to help them lock in more revenue early on, helping them maintain a higher 'supply & demand' price point going into Wave Season.
+"For the last few years, smart cruise lines have absolutely come out with some very attractive 'pre-wave' rates as a way to get a bump up prior to the start of wave season," says Todd.
+"The idea is to reward the consumer who is willing to help them lock in more revenue early on, helping them maintain a higher 'supply and demand' price point going into wave season.
 And, these rates usually come with some additional benefits."

 Also, just because a cruise line doesn't have a deal on offer, it doesn't mean a travel agency won't release its own booking incentive.
 Many agencies partner with cruise lines for exclusive offers.
-Coiro says that Direct Line Cruises' promotions don't necessarily follow the same patterns as the cruise lines'.
-So if the cruise lines are advertising deals for Wave Season or CLIA month, his company might offer its own incentives before or after those times.
+Coiro says that Direct Line Cruises' promotions don't necessarily follow the same patterns as the cruise lines.
+So, if the cruise lines are advertising deals for wave season, his company might offer its own incentives before or after those times.

 How do you know if you're getting a great fall deal?
-"The promotions to look for are value adds," says Serino.
+"The promotions to look for are value-adds," says Serino.
 "If you're not choosing a luxury line, a complimentary beverage package is a huge value and makes a difference in what you pay at the end of the cruise; it enhances your experience."
-Becker recommends monitoring cruise line's Wave Season promotions and comparing those to the line's fall promotions.
-"If you see just a little onboard credit [during CLIA month], wait for November/December for lines to jump-start their sales," she says.

 It's hard to predict if this fall will see an outpouring of amazing deals or just some average early-booking incentives.
 Either way, if you know you want to cruise next year, it makes sense to keep an eye on the sales from September through December.
 You might discover a great offer on next year's dream vacation.